skipto-landmarks-headings/browser-extension/README.md

 1. When the `popup` script loads, it:
     1. Registers the three custom elements;
-    1. Creates a message listener for the `content` message from the `content` script;
+    1. Creates a message listener for the `menudata` message from the `content` script;
     1. Executes the `domUtils` and `content` scripts.

 1. When the `content` script runs, it:
-    1. Creates a message listener for the `popup` message from the `popup` script;
+    1. Creates a message listener for the `skipto` message from the `popup` script;
     1. Collects the data from the page loaded into the active tab, based on the extension's configuration;
-    1. Sends the `content` message containing the data to the `popup` script.
+    1. Sends the `menudata` message containing the data to the `popup` script.

-1. When `popup` receives the `content` message containing the page data, it:
+1. When `popup` receives the `menudata` message containing the page data, it:
-    1. Creates event listeners for the `LandmarksGroup` and `HeadingsGroup` elements;
+    1. Creates event listeners for the `landmarks` and `headings` events dispatched by the `LandmarksGroup` and `HeadingsGroup` elements;
-    1. Sets the `menuitems` properties on the `LandmarksGroup` and `HeadingsGroup` elements.
+    1. Sets the `menuitems` property on the `LandmarksGroup` and `HeadingsGroup` elements.

 1. When the setters on the `LandmarksGroup` and `HeadingsGroup` elements are